taskflow

 /tf why-stale <runId> [phaseId]Explain why a cached run is stale — which fingerprint input changed.

 /tf recompute <runId> <phaseId> [--apply]Minimally recompute a stale phase.
-Default is a safe dry-run; --apply spends tokens.
+Default is a safe dry-run (with savings line); --apply spends tokens.

 Lifecycle